koompi/koompi.org/content/basic/Flies and  Folders/flie-folder.en.md

  cp File_Name NewFile_Name
 ```
 ### Options
-`-i`  for interactive, asks you to confirm if an existing file (perhaps a version of joe_expenses already exists in the cashflow directory) should be over written in the copying process.
+`-i`  for interactive, asks you to confirm if an existing file (perhaps a version of joe_expenses already exists in the cashflow directory) should be overwritten in the copying process.

 `-r` for recursive, to copy all the subdirectories and files in a given directory and preserve the tree structure.

 `-v` for verbose, shows files being copied one by one.

 ## Move/Rename file or folder
 For instance, to instantly seek out and move all of the files.
-Your command line instruction would simply be:
+Your command-line instruction would simply be:
 ```
  mv File_Name NewFile_Name
 ```